 You can assign each of the four layers to a master.
 The master allows you to adjust the layer controls in real time.
-When the master is assigned to a fader handle using the Assign Masters, Pixel Mapper controls, the fader will control opacity of the layer.
+When the master is assigned to a fader handle using Create Master, Pixel Mapper, selecting Layer 1 through Layer 4 and finally pressing a handle select key, the fader will control opacity of the layer.,

 This means you can create cues and palettes which can manipulate the layer settings of effects which are running in other cues.